-Nick was born in the UK, but grew up in New Zealand.
+Nick was born in the UK, but completed high school and undergrad in New Zealand.
 He completed his BSc(Hons) at the University of Otago (in Dunedin, New Zealand), working with Prof. Sally Brooker on the study of transition metal complexes of triazole-based ligands.
-He then moved to the University of Oxford to conduct research with Prof. Paul Beer, looking at the synthesis of catenanes and rotaxanes containing hydrogen- and halogen-bond donors for anion recognition.
-In 2013, Nick moved to the University of British Columbia (in beautiful Vancouver, Canada) as a Killam Postdoctoral Research Fellow, investigating the self-assembly of supramolecular materials in Prof. Mark MacLachlan’s group.
+He then moved to the University of Oxford to conduct a DPhil with Prof. Paul Beer looking at the synthesis of catenanes and rotaxanes containing hydrogen- and halogen-bond donors for anion recognition (2009–2013).
+After this, Nick moved to the University of British Columbia (in beautiful Vancouver, Canada) as a Killam Postdoctoral Research Fellow (2013–2015), investigating the self-assembly of supramolecular materials in Prof. Mark MacLachlan’s group.

 Nick was then appointed as a Lecturer at ANU, and took up his position in October 2015.
 He is currently a Senior Lecturer and heads the Supramolecular Chemistry research group.
 His group is particularly interested in anions, hydrogen bonding, halogen bonding and self-assembly.
 Nick teaches coordination chemistry at the first and second-year undergraduate level, and porous materials at third-year.